Experimental Gulf of Maine Alexandrium catenella Nowcast/Forecast Simulation

 Results here represent model solutions initiated from a cyst abundance map from February 2019, with germination, growth, and transport of Alexandrium catenella cells driven by the factors listed below.
 This model is a demonstration, and may not represent actual conditions in the Gulf of Maine.
 Select from the following model solutions:

-2019 Archive - Modeled surface Alexandrium catenella bloom
+2019 Archive – Modeled near-surface Alexandrium catenella bloom

 (You may need to refresh your browser or clear your browsing data to see the latest forecast.)

-Model simulated surface Alexandrium catenella concentration at New Hampshire Coastal Waters
+Model simulated surface Alexandrium catenella time series at selected locations, New Hampshire coastal waters

 (Refer to Fig.1 below for station locations; blue color is for hindcast, and black color is for forecast.
 You may need to refresh your browser or clear your browsing data to see the latest forecast.
 Use playback button for each individual station.)